eshull/e-commerce-code-review/README.md

 #Users should be able to remove items from the shopping cart without a page reload.
 The "delete" link should result in the item being removed from the shopping cart and the total price being updated.

+* Add flash messages for signing up, signing in and signing out.

+* Fix the row height for products, which can quickly become uneven.

 ## Database creation
 After cloning the repo, from the root of the repo run the following commands: